alotofdavid/beem/docs/commands.md

 beem control commands
 ---------------------

-These commands change your beem user settings and control the bot when it's listening to your WebTiles games or your Twitch channel.
+Use these chat commands to control the bot when it's listening to your WebTiles games or your Twitch channel.

-###WebTiles
+### WebTiles

-These commands should be run from WebTiles chat of any game where beem is listening.
+These can be run from any WebTiles chat where beem is listening.

 - `!beem subscribe`

   Have beem watch your games whenever it sees them.
-Type this from any chat where you see beem watching to have it begin watching to your games.
-Note that beem has a limit to the number of games it can watch, so if it doesn't join your game right away, just wait a bit until someone else stops playing or goes idle, and beem will begin spectating.
+Note that beem has a limit to the number of games it can watch at once, so if it doesn't join your game right away, just wait a bit until someone else stops playing or goes idle.

 - `!beem unsubscribe`

   Prevent beem from watching your games. beem will leave your chat after you run this command.
-You can run `beem subscribe` from any other chat where you see beem to have it watch your games again.
+You can run `beem subscribe` from any other chat where you see beem to have it resume watching your games.

 - `!beem nick [<name>]`

-  Use it to check or set the nick beem will use when making queries to Sequell.
-This is most important for `!lg` commands if you have a nick defined in Sequell to track multiple accounts.
-Note this doesn't change your nick within Sequell itself; to do that you need to use the `!nick` command in the *##crawl* on Freenode IRC.
+  Set the nick beem will use for you when making queries to Sequell.
+On WebTiles, this is only useful if you play on multiple accounts and have set your nick within Sequell using the `!nick` command.
+You can set your Sequell nick in the [##crawl](http://webchat.freenode.net/?channels=##crawl) channel on Freenode.
+If you only play on one account, it's not necessary to set your nick with beem.

 - `!beem twitch-reminder [on|off]`

   To use this command, you must have an admin link your WebTiles username to your Twitch username.
-Use `twitch-reminder` to enable/disable a WebTiles chat reminder for when beem is watching both your WebTiles game and your Twitch channel (e.g. you're playing on WebTiles during a Twitch stream).
+Use `twitch-reminder` to enable/disable a WebTiles chat reminder for when beem is watching both your WebTiles game and your Twitch channel (i.e. you're playing on WebTiles during a Twitch stream).
 This reminder is sent every 15 minutes, telling your WebTiles spectators that you're streaming in Twitch and won't be responding to WebTiles chat.
 The url of your Twitch stream is included in the message.

-### Twitch chat commands
+### Twitch

 On Twitch, beem uses the account *r4nr*, and responds to commands using the `!r4nr` prefix.
 You can always find r4nr listening in its own chat at: